Thawānthābā

-Meidingu Thawanthaba or Thawan Thaba (ꯊꯋꯥꯟꯊꯥꯕꯥ) was a Meitei ruler of the Ningthouja dynasty of Medieval Kangleipak who ruled from 1195 CE to 1131 CE.
+Meidingu Thawanthaba or Thawan Thaba (ꯊꯋꯥꯟꯊꯥꯕꯥ) was a Meitei ruler of the Ningthouja dynasty of Medieval Kangleipak who ruled from 1195 to 1231 CE.

 He is the central figure in the historical Meitei language literary work, Thawanthaba Hiran (ꯊꯋꯥꯟꯊꯥꯕꯥ ꯍꯤꯔꯥꯟ), a tragedy based on a crime story.
 He ascended the throne during a relatively peaceful period in Manipur's history and also during a time of rivalry and occasional alliance between the Meiteis (Ningthoujas) and Khumans.

 Matrimonial alliances

-To strengthen the relations with the Khumans, Thawanthaba decided to marry Khayoiron Tangja Samphabi (Note: Also known as "Saphabi" (ꯁꯥꯐꯥꯕꯤ).), the daughter of the Khuman king Punshi Purenhanba (Note: Shortly known as "Punshiba" (ꯄꯨꯟꯁꯤꯕꯥ).) (c.
+To strengthen the relations with the Khumans, Thawanthaba decided to marry Khayoiron Tangja Samphabi (Note: Also known as "Saphabi" (ꯁꯥꯐꯥꯕꯤ).), the daughter of the Khuman King Punshi Purenhanba (Note: Shortly known as "Punshiba" (ꯄꯨꯟꯁꯤꯕꯥ).) (c.
 1230 CE - 1270 CE).
-In exchange, Thawanthaba gave his own daughter, Wangamlon Chingkheithanbi in marriage to the Khuman king.
+In exchange, Thawanthaba gave his own daughter, Wangamlon Chingkheithanbi (Note: also known as Chingkhei Thanbi) in marriage to the Khuman king.
 Both marriages were commemorated with lavish ceremonies, lavish gift-giving, and symbolic acts of peace.

 Initially, the new brides became the young favourite queens of each king.
 However, internal palace rivalries and jealousies—especially within his large harem—would soon lead to a tragedy.

 According to scholar Wahengbam Ibohal, Thawanthaba was the father-in-law of King Punshi Purenhanba.